sciZer0/7/v/README.md

 Everyone must always feel free to use other people’s ideas and code in order to make the lives of lots of lots of people better.<br>

-And of course, we should form a Creator Donation Culture for giving thanks in tokens to creators of ideas and code.<br>
+We should form a Creator Donation Culture for giving thanks in tokens to creators of ideas and code.<br>

 Summarizing, when people create something, there must be absolute freedom for everyone to surpass it – to improve it.